aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

 ![ec2](dynamic-references/ec2-console-ami-picker.png)

-2. Create an SSM parameter using the AWS CLI.
-When you run the command shown next, please make sure to replace `YOUR_AMI_ID` and `YOUR_REGION` placeholders with values you need:
+2. Create your parameter using the [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI).
+When you run the command shown next, please make sure to replace `YOUR_AMI_ID` and `YOUR_REGION` placeholders with values you need.
+For values you can specify for the AWS region, see **Code** in the [Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) table; make sure to use the same region you chose when you selected the AMI to use in the previous step:

 ```shell
 aws ssm put-parameter --name "/golden-images/amazon-linux-2" \